aawadallak/account-management-service/README.md

 The project is complete autenticathion service where user can create an account, login with username and password, change email or password, furthermore can recover his account.
-The principal ideia was use Apache Kafka message service to cross information between the services, some routes in the API write in a topic from Kafka, which is consumed from another micro-serivce (you can check it here).
+The principal ideia was use Apache Kafka message service to cross information between the services, some routes in the API write in a topic from Kafka, which is consumed from another micro-serivce (you can check it [Here](https://github.com/aawadallak/Email-dispatcher-service)).

 When an user is going to be created, a random verify code is generated and send to a Redis database, which will be auto-excluded in five minutes in purpose to have a low cache of keys on redis, and user can't utilize that code in another moment.
 The User information is stored in a PostgreSQL database.